Skip to content

 Copilot can read anything the signed-in user can read.
 If SharePoint and OneDrive sharing has been sloppy for years, Copilot turns quiet oversharing into instant, searchable answers — including the salary spreadsheet someone shared with “everyone” back in 2021.
 Audit sharing links and tighten permissions before rollout, not after.
 Output quality also tracks your data hygiene: tidy files in, useful drafts out.

-Microsoft has been shipping tools to help tenants find and restrict overshared content precisely because early adopters kept tripping on this.
-Build the cleanup into the project plan: a week of permissions work before the pilot beats an awkward all-hands after it.
+Microsoft keeps shipping tools to help tenants find and restrict overshared content precisely because early adopters kept tripping on this — per Microsoft’s documentation, the paid license now bundles SharePoint Advanced Management for exactly this cleanup.
+Build it into the project plan: a week of permissions work before the pilot beats an awkward all-hands after it.
+It’s also the piece most worth delegating — tenant hygiene like this is standing work in our Microsoft 365 management service.

 Key takeaways

-• Copilot earns its $30 for meeting- and email-heavy roles; Teams recaps are the killer feature.
+• Copilot earns its seat price for meeting- and email-heavy roles; Teams recaps are the killer feature.

 • Break-even is minutes per week — habit change, not price, is the real hurdle.